FREE SHIPPING IN GURGAON / SUBMIT A QUOTATION AND GET 10% DISCOUNT – +91 77119 90029

 Uses of Infusion Pumps

-• Nutritional Support: Providing parenteral nutrition to patients unable to eat or drink.
+• Nutritional Support: Delivery of parenteral nutrition

 Parts of an Infusion Pump

-1. Pump Mechanism: Controls the flow rate of the fluid.
+• Pump Mechanism: Regulates the flow rate

 Benefits of Infusion Pumps